 - Habits: Understanding how they form and how to change them.

 - Goal Setting: How to set a goal, identify action items to work towards it, and problem-solve barriers.

 Connect with the Holistic Learning Program

 The Office of Accessibility Resources and Services (OARS) developed the Holistic Learning Program (HLP) with the goal of making coaching, resources, and programming available for all students, regardless of ability.

 Share our program info by posting this in your residence hall or office door:

 Tuesdays 2-4 p.m. (with OARS staff) and Sunday-Thursday 6-9 p.m. in the Knowledge Commons (back left corner of the Airport Lounge, Harold F. Johnson Library)

 Can't make a drop-in?
 Call 413.559.5498 to schedule a meeting or schedule with our staff online.

 What does coaching involve?

-- Coaching involves working one-on-one with a staff member.
+- Coaching involves working one-on-one with a staff member or peer mentor.
 It is non-clinical, is not therapy, and is not a replacement for those services.

 - An initial meeting allows students to discuss their academic backgrounds and learn about HLP staff’s relevant knowledge and experience.
 We discuss what brings you into HLP and what the program offers.